 Visit Children’s Primary Care webpage on Childrensmn.org to learn about which immunizations (vaccines) your child needs and when they are given.
 Most immunizations are given during check-ups.
-Most vaccines need to be given more than once to work or be effective.
+Many need to be given more than once to work or be effective.
 If you get off schedule, ask your doctor or nurse practitioner about how to make them up.

-- whenever you go to the clinic, hospital, or emergency department
+- Whenever you go to a clinic, hospital, or emergency department

 What are the side effects?

-Varicella vaccine can cause a few chickenpox lesions at the site of the shot, or elsewhere on the body, within a few days.
+Varicella (chicken pox) vaccine may cause a few chicken pox bumps at the site of the shot, or other places on the body within a few days.
 If bumps appear, they are usually very mild and do not last long.

 How should I treat the side effects?

-You may put a cool cloth on the injection site.
-Acetaminophen (Tylenol® or another brand) helps to reduce fever and increase comfort.
-You may give acetaminophen after the shots and every 4 hours as long as the side effects continue.
-See the handout, "Acetaminophen Dosage Chart" for more information.
+If your child is fussy or has a fever, acetaminophen (Tylenol® or another brand) helps lower fever and increase comfort.
+Give acetaminophen every 4 hours as long as the side effects continue.

 When should I call the clinic?